 Don’t feel bad about “wasted” container space.
 It’ll come handy when digging through the soil in search of vegetables.
 Fill your bins too full and that dirt will appear on the floor.
 And throughout the rest of your house.
 Please!
 Don’t ask me how I know.

-Storing Root Vegetables for Winter
+Step 5: Store Root Vegetables for Winter

 Once the job is complete, take your filled containers to the cold room or root cellar.
 We put our bins directly under the cold intake (a sliding window), as our winters primarily sit around freezing or just below.
 Vegetables are dug out and used at our leisure.
 They normally keep into May and sometimes, even into June!

 What I Love the Most About My Winter Veggies

 This method of preserving is faster than canning or dehydrating and doesn’t require energy to put up or maintain.
 Plus, naturally raised food supports our health, keeps the grocery bill down and who doesn’t love the sweet crunch of juicy carrot in the dead of winter?
 Or raw, brilliant beets on a spinach salad?
 Oven roasted parsnips with honey and spices?